Emirates Capital Asset Management (ECAM)

 (Source: D. Short)

-As of 01 January 2023 the average of these 4 measures places the U.S. stock market (S&P 500 index) as being 102% above its long term geometric mean.
-This remains the highest valuation in the history of the stock market going back to 1900 (now 2 standard deviations above the mean and remains above the market peaks in 2007 and 1929).
+As of 01 May 2025 the average of these 4 measures places the U.S. stock market (S&P 500 index) as being 134% above its long term geometric mean.
+This remains near the highest valuation in the history of the stock market going back to 1900 (greater than 2 standard deviations above the geometric mean).

 Another popular valuation metric is know as the "Buffett-Indicator".
 In an interview with Fortune magazine back in 2001 Warren Buffett remarked "it is probably the best single measure of where valuations stand at any given moment."

-The indicator measures the price of Corporate Equities (Mkt Cap) to Gross Domestic Product (GDP) as a ratio going back to the 1950's.
-As can be seen below, the ratio of equity prices relative to last reported GDP currently stands well above its de-trended regression.
-It remains near peak overvaluation relative to economic output (note previous bear markets have historically reverted back below the regression line).
+The indicator measures the price of Corporate Equities (Mkt Cap) to Gross Domestic Product (GDP) as a ratio going back to 1950.
+As can be seen below, the ratio of equity prices relative to last reported GDP has now moved well below its recent peak and is currently in the "Overvalued" zone (> 31.7% above the detrended regression line).

 7-Year Asset Class Real Return Forecast